Mervl/Retro_regulate/README.md

 # Retro_regulate
-Tools I've built to help me Analyze bulk RNA-seq data as well as parse through and annotate ChIP-seq peaks to identify TFs that regulate retrotransposons
+Tools I've built to help me analyze bulk RNA-seq data as well as parse through and annotate ChIP-seq peaks to identify TFs that regulate retrotransposons